Latest: v0.4.1 · on crates.io

 — serde maintainer, issue #464 (2017)

-Laminate is that library.
-It doesn't replace serde — it builds on top of it, adding the progressive coercion and graceful degradation that serde deliberately doesn't provide.
+When serde's maintainer closed that request, he noted it belonged in a different library.
+Laminate is built to be that library — it doesn't replace serde, it builds on top of it, adding the progressive coercion and graceful degradation serde deliberately doesn't provide.

 What's in the box